Amazon to open its largest WA warehouse in Snohomish County on Sunday

 The opening comes at a time when Amazon has promised customers it will deliver packages faster and amid increasing regulatory scrutiny of working conditions at the company’s warehouses.

 It also reverses a trend of the company shutting down, abandoning construction plans or subleasing space in some warehouses after Amazon’s pandemic-era boom left it with too many square feet and too many employees.
-Amazon’s fulfillment network doubled in size amid the COVID-19 pandemic as customers increasingly turned to online shopping.
+Amazon’s fulfillment network doubled in size during the COVID-19 pandemic as customers increasingly turned to online shopping.

 Now, Amazon is shifting toward a more regionalized delivery network and expanding its footprint again.
 The regional approach is meant to ensure the most popular items are in stock in warehouses close to customers, speeding up delivery for shoppers.
 Amazon said in July it will double the number of U.S. same-day delivery facilities in the coming years.